It is the production of milk in the mammary glands. This, along with mammogenesis and galactopoiesis, are the different stages of lactation.

 The anatomy of the breasts

 Milk flows from the alveoli to the ducts and then the ducts and finally exits the nipple through the duct openings.
-The breast also contains many blood and nerve vessels, as well as lymphatic vessels.
+The breast also contains many blood and nerve vessels, and lymphatic vessels.

 The different stages of breastfeeding